Pang Pong: Equipment

-Pans from the kitchen are made of wood, 30 x 20 cm and ca 10 mm in thickness.
+Racquets are made of wood, 30 x 20 cm and ca 10 mm in thickness.
 A simple ledge can be mounted on one of the short sides to make it easier to hold.

 The ball is an air-pumped rubber ball, size like a tennis ball (ca 70 mm diameter).
 If the ball is dropped from 1 meter altitude it should bounce back up 50–60 cm if it is correctly pumped.

 The game

 Before the match a coin is flipped to determine the first server.
 One of the players will serve to start the game and the serve is hit into the receivers inner serve area without touching the net/plank.

 The receiver will hit the ball back into the servers court side.

 Scoring

 A game consists of a sequence of points played with the same player serving.
 The game is won by the first player to have won at least four points in total.
 If the score is 3-3 it is necessary to win by two points.
 At 4-4 it is enough to win by only one point.